dbushell/deno_queue/README.md

 ### has(item)

-Returns true if item is queued (active or waiting).
+Returns true if item is in the waiting queue.

 ### get(item)

 Returns the deferred promise for the item.

+### cancel(item)

+Returns true if item was removed from the waiting queue.

 ### clear()